 Today's complex business environment demands that we firmly embed integrity in our daily business practices.
-Integrity means that we always work to the highest professional and ethical standards and establish trust by being open, honest, and responsible.
-Integrity is a fulfillment of our high standards of responsibility to the client, shareholders, business partners and employees, the public, and to governments and the laws and culture of the countries in which we operate.
+Integrity means that we always work to the highest professional and ethical standards and establish trust by being open, honest and responsible.
+Integrity is a fulfilment of our high standards of responsibility to the client, shareholders, business partners and employees, the public, and to governments and the laws and culture of the countries in which we operate.

-The Arcadis General Business Principles (AGBP) further define our interpretation of business ethics.
-The AGBP set guidance for our business decisions and actions throughout the world at all levels, and apply equally to company actions and to individual behavior of all our employees in conducting Arcadis’ business.
+The Arcadis General Business Principles (“AGBP”) further define our interpretation of business ethics.
+The AGBP set guidance for our business decisions and actions throughout the world at all levels and apply equally to company actions and to individual behavior of all our employees in conducting Arcadis’ business.

+Dealing with dilemmas.
 The AGBP cannot anticipate the array of dilemmas we may face in our day-to-day operations.
 An active policy in this area means recognizing dilemmas and taking responsibility for resolving them.
 We encourage employees to discuss business dilemmas with each other and with their management, to make integrity an integral part of our culture.

+Value for customers.
 We are a reliable partner for our clients and aim to deliver our services without jeopardizing stakeholder interests.
 We offer services under terms that do not compromise our independent professional judgment and aim to create optimal value for clients.
 We are transparent with clients about conflicts of interest that could emerge during the execution of our services.

-Our people are the key to our success and we respect their human and labor rights so that they may work in a safe, healthy, professional, and supportive environment.
+Responsible employment practices.
+Our people are key to our success and we respect human and labor rights so that our people may work in a safe, healthy, professional and supportive environment.
 We encourage engagement and support personal development through comprehensive policies and initiatives.
 Every Arcadis employee has an equal opportunity for personal recognition, advancement, career development and compensation, regardless of background or beliefs.
 The same policy applies to recruitment.
 No form of discrimination or harassment is tolerated.

 The world is a complex place, Arcadis helps you navigate this complexity by understanding the bigger picture.
 Click here to read some of our experts' latest thinking.